menu

 Demographics

-The education level of Montezuma citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.56% of adults 25 and older in Montezuma have a college degree.
+In terms of college education, Montezuma is nearly on par with the US average for all cities of 21.84%: 18.56% of adults 25 and older in Montezuma have a bachelor's degree or advanced degree.

 The people who call Montezuma home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Montezuma residents report their race to be White.
 Important ancestries of people in Montezuma include German, Irish, English, Polish, and Welsh.